-First off, don’t confuse being shy with being introverted.
-Introverts might prefer to pull away from the action and that can be misread as shyness.
-But, shy people feel anxious in the company of others.
-While, for introverts, it’s a question of too much stimuli from multiple sources and they need time alone to reenergize.
+Don’t confuse being shy with being introverted.
+Introverts might prefer to pull away from the action, and that can be misread as shyness.
+And while some introverts are shy and feel anxious in the company of others, that’s not always the case.
+Introverts withdraw because they’ve received too much stimuli from multiple sources, and they need time alone to re-energize.

 The language we use when talking about kids matters.
 When my eldest son first entered grade school, I had a habit of describing him to teachers and coaches as “quiet” or “sensitive” because they were easy descriptors, both to use and to understand.
 Without intending to, I was, in effect, pigeonholing him into a type, and in doing so, influencing the way others interacted with him.